 Exit News, an independent Albanian news portal which also publishes investigative stories, dedicated in January an article on the complex structure of Hili Company, owned by a web of other firms, owned by several Maltese individuals.
 Exit News describes irregularities with owners of some of these companies.

 Hili Company responded to an inquiry from Euronews Albania about the accusations raised by the Democratic Party detailed in the Exit News article.
 The company ruled out claims raised by PD over their “alleged involvement in the Panama Papers scandal”.
-“We categorically deny that any of our companies or beneficial owners are connected to the Panama Papers,” said the company.
+“We categorically deny that any of our companies or beneficial owners are connected to the Panama Papers,” the company said.

 Hili Company also dismissed other accusations made by former Democratic Party MP, Jorida Tabaku, that the “offshore company was involved in money laundering charges” and that its “administrator was under investigation in Malta” over the same charges.